Trump was COVID positive before debate, ex-aide says in book

 But Meadows said the test had been conducted with an old model kit and he told Trump it would be repeated with a newer version.
 After “a brief but tense wait,” Meadows reported that the second test had come back negative.

-Trump took that result as “full permission to press on as if nothing had happened,” Meadows wrote, according to The Guardian.
+Trump took that result as “full permission to press on as if nothing had happened,” Meadows wrote.
 In subsequent days, he held news events, met with Gold Star families at the White House, attended several fundraisers and appeared at the debate.

 On the day of the debate, Sept.
 29, Meadows wrote that Trump looked slightly better — “emphasis on the word slightly.”